Mampenda/rabbitmq-tutorial/README.md

 output `stdout`, i.e. merge the two outputs to the file, and `tee` reads the standard intput, then writes the output of a program to standard output and simultaneously copies it into the specified file `receiver1/2`.

+### Problems
+I did not manage to list the bindings in console.